Paul Feig is not as funny as his leading ladies.

 But to be fair to Mr Feig: did anyone think any remake of Ghostbusters was going to be as good as the original?
 I’m not even referring to internet trolls here.
 I want very much to believe this is not a cynical cash-in, but Feig even revealed in interviews he really hadn’t understood what a pop-cultural phenomenon the original had become since its release.
 That’s not a good start.

-Like Batman v Superman (which is not an encouraging way to begin a sentence in any movie review), so much of the plot, references and world-building depend on what the audience already knows from outside this movie – and, like BvS, that’s just weak film-making.
+As I said of Batman v Superman (which is not an encouraging way to begin a sentence in any movie review), so much of the plot, references and world-building depend on what the audience already knows from outside this movie – and, like BvS, that’s just weak film-making.

 So who is this movie for?